| Title: | Analyze, manage and store whole-genome methylation data |

 A BSseq object.

-The format of each file is automatically detected using the internal function bsseq:::.guessBismarkFileType()
+The format of each file is automatically detected using the internal function bsseq:::.guessBismarkFileType().

-will be automatically decompressed to tempdir()
+Files ending in .gz, .bz2, .xz, or .zip will be automatically decompressed to tempdir().

 Bismark's 'genome wide cytosine report' (https://github.com/FelixKrueger/Bismark/tree/master/Docs#the-genome-wide-cytosine-report-optional-is-tab-delimited-in-the-following-format-1-based-coords) and 'coverage' (https://github.com/FelixKrueger/Bismark/tree/master/Docs#the-coverage-output-looks-like-this-tab-delimited-1-based-genomic-coords) formats are both supported.

-, then we strongly recommend using the 'genome wide cytosine report' output format because this includes strand information for each locus.
+If setting loci = NULL, then we strongly recommend using the 'genome wide cytosine report' output format because this includes strand information for each locus.

-The 'coverage' output does not contain strand information and so the strand
+The 'coverage' output does not contain strand information and so the strand of the returned BSseq object will be set to * unless stranded loci are supplied.

 Neither the 'bedGraph' output format (https://github.com/FelixKrueger/Bismark/tree/master/Docs#the-bedgraph-output-optional-looks-like-this-tab-delimited-0-based-start-1-based-end-coords) nor the 'bismark_methylation_extractor' output format (https://github.com/FelixKrueger/Bismark/tree/master/Docs#the-bismark_methylation_extractor-output-is-in-the-form-tab-delimited-1-based-coords) are supported.
 The former does not include the required counts of methylated and unmethylated reads hile the is an intermediate file containing read-level, rather than locus-level, data on methylation.

-The genomic co-ordinates of the Bismark output files may be zero-based or one-based depending on whether the --zero_based
+The genomic co-ordinates of the Bismark output files may be zero-based or one-based depending on whether the --zero_based argument was used when running Bismark's methylation extractor.

 Furthermore, the default co-ordinate counting system varies by version of Bismark.